christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

 ## Objectives
 * Use the grid syststem to lay out content
 * Use thumbnails and media objects to structure content items
-* Use anchor links to connect menus to content
+* Use within-page links to connect menus to content

 **1. Create and link the Teams and Investors panels.**